My Country Embarrasses Me

-For years now I’ve been known to laughingly comment on the fact that you hear all these wacko religious groups opposing Harry Potter, but you never hear anything about groups opposing Pullman’s His Dark Materials–a series that is also marketed as YA, and that sells if not Rowlingesque numbers, at least very impressive numbers.
-This is an especially amusing discrepancy when you consider that it would be easy to make the case that Pullman’s books (in a very reductive summary) feature a church that tortures children, and has the young heroes kill God1, and save the universe by having sex.
+For years now I’ve been known to laughingly comment on the fact that you hear all these wacko religious groups opposing Harry Potter, but you never hear anything about groups opposing Pullman‘s His Dark Materials–a series that is also marketed as YA, and that sells if not Rowlingesque numbers, at least very impressive numbers.
+This is an especially amusing discrepancy when you consider that it would be easy to make the case that Pullman’s books (in a very reductive summary) feature a church that tortures children, and has the young heroes kill God

 Me, I really liked the books.
 (I should note that I felt that the third volume didn’t live up to the promise of the first two, descending from fiction to jeremiad in a rush to the finish, but I’d still recommend the books.)
 The anti-dogmatic stance is only one reason I dug them, and definitely not the biggest.